 Saint Elizabeth Prayer shawl members have created over 1,600 shawls, blankets and lap quilts in the past decade.
 These hand made items, representing the prayers of our parish, have enfolded a baby in prayer, or comforted the sick, the bereaved, shut-ins, nursing home residents, people experiencing loneliness and emotional or physical distress.
 Celebratory occasions such as special birthdays and anniversaries, RCIA initiation, and weddings have been wonderful occasions to share the love and prayers of our parish family.
 The Prayer Shawl ministry has also honored the sacrifice of the military and their families with customized shawls and lap quilts.

-Members of the Prayer Shawl Ministry gather monthly to share patterns, prayers, and light refreshments.
+Members of the Prayerful Patterns Shawl Ministry gather monthly to share patterns, prayers, and light refreshments.
 Often, recipients of the shawls have sent thank you notes telling how they were touched and fortified by the gift.
 These notes would be shared at the monthly meetings.
-The shawl deliverers, themselves, would occasionally share their own personal experiences and explain how they in turn felt uplifted by the simple act of giving and sharing a prayer.
+The shawl deliverers, themselves, have shared their own personal experiences and explained how they in turn felt uplifted by the simple act of giving and sharing a prayer.

-To be part of the Prayer Shawl Ministry, it is not necessary to attend any meetings.
+To be part of the Prayerful Patterns Ministry, it is not necessary to attend any meetings.
 Some of the members prefer to stitch and pray in the sanctity of their own home.
-Click here for more information or to join.
+Click here to request more information or to join.

 The ministry's message of caring is simple, universal, and enduring.
 The creation and presentation of a prayer shawl, like all acts of generosity, enriches the giver as well as the recipient.